 Knowing there was no time to waste, his whole family threw themselves into fundraising for Muscular Dystrophy UK.
 Since they began, they have raised £8,000 to fund research into potential treatments.
 Rachel and Sam hope to reach out to other parents who are in the same position as they were, to provide support and encouragement for those who have just received a diagnosis.

-Alfie, now eight years old, loves sport and is determined to keep playing for as long as he can.
+Alfie, loves sport and is determined to keep playing for as long as he can.
 Rachel told us about how proud she is of her son, saying:

 Alfie is a determined young chap and is keen to experience all things possible – he played in a hockey tournament last year, was a mascot for Leeds Carnegie Rugby Club at the end of last season (something he was keen to do whilst he could still walk on the pitch himself), he climbed a mountain in the Lakes in April and walked part of the Pembrokeshire coast line in the summer.